vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/customize-theme/index.md

 \
 **CSS Styles**:

-Use `target` keyword to select the selected _page id_, then show only the target element.
+Use `target` keyword to select the selected _page ID_, then show only the target element.

 ::: file
 assets\\extra.css